Kiragroh/STARDUST_RT-SAM2/STARDUST_MedSAM-MG/README.md

 STARDUST-MedSAM2 helps users identify tumors in 3D medical scans by starting with a small hint—either a box or points—and propagating this hint through all slices of the scan.
 But how exactly does it work?
 Here’s a simple explanation for both modes:

 ### 📦 Box Mode: The Box Leads the Way
-- **Start:** The doctor draws a box around the tumor on one slice (usually the middle one).
+- **Start:** The user draws a box around the tumor on one slice (usually the middle one).
 - **Finding the Shape:** The AI looks inside the box and outlines the exact shape of the tumor.
 - **Moving Forward:** For the next slice, the AI takes this shape, draws a new box around it, and finds the tumor again.
 It repeats this process slice by slice, adjusting the box if the tumor changes.
 - **In short:** The AI follows the box like a guide and updates it at every step.

 ### 📍 Point Mode: From Points to a Box
-- **Start:** The doctor clicks on points—e.g., inside the tumor (“this is it”) and possibly outside (“this is not it”).
+- **Start:** The user clicks on points—e.g., inside the tumor (“this is it”) and possibly outside (“this is not it”).
 - **Finding the Shape:** The AI uses the points to outline the tumor and then creates a box around it.
 - **Moving Forward:** With this box, the AI proceeds to the next slice, finds the tumor again, and adjusts the box—just like in Box Mode.
 - **In short:** The points initiate the process, but the AI still uses a box to track the tumor.

 ### Why This Matters
 In both modes, the AI takes your hint and propagates it through the entire 3D scan by adapting the box slice by slice.
-This way, a small input turns into a complete tumor map!
+This way, a small input turns into a complete 3D tumor map!

 ### 🌟 Why STARDUST-MedSAM2 Beats Vanilla SAM2
-Our fine-tuned STARDUST-MedSAM2 isn’t just a copy of SAM2—it’s been trained on tons of medical data to be smarter for doctors.
-Here’s why it’s better, based on the images:
+Our fine-tuned STARDUST-MedSAM2 isn’t just a copy of SAM2—it’s been trained on tumor contours from a radiotherapy clinical database.

-More Accurate: In Image 2 (below), a head CT scan comparison, the vanilla SAM2 (left) often misses parts of the tumor (light blue is smaller than green expert outline), while STARDUST-MedSAM2 (right) gets it right, matching the green outline closely across slices like 56 to 102.
-This means fewer mistakes in spotting the whole tumor.
-Listens Better: In Image 1, STARDUST-MedSAM2 uses the positive and negative points to nail the tumor shape (right side), while vanilla SAM2 ignores them and draws too much (left side).
-This makes our model easier for doctors to tweak.

-### 🚀 What This Means for You
-With STARDUST-MedSAM2, doctors can draw a box or click a few points, and the AI does the hard work—mapping tumors in 3D with precision.
-Compared to vanilla SAM2, our model is more accurate, easier to guide, and built for medical scans, making radiotherapy planning faster and more reliable.
-These images prove it: STARDUST-MedSAM2 is a game-changer for cancer treatment!

 ## 🚀 Features